Affordable African Safari Camps with Great Wildlife Viewing

 While the time spent with Ummoja is my favorite memory of my three nights at Porini Amboseli, I had other special sightings.
 I flew into Amboseli National Park from Nairobi in the early morning, and before heading to the camp, which was approximately an hour’s drive, and stayed the day to explore.

 The National Park is one of my favorite places on the planet, and I was thrilled to return.
 Water from underground springs fed by Kilimanjaro 50 miles away draws large elephant herds.
 Yes, there are other animals there too, but really it’s about the big-eared wonders.
 At least for me.

-The diverse typography from grass-covered swamps and mysterious acacia forests to an azure lake, and vast dusty plains are dream backdrops for wildlife photography.
+The diverse topography, from grass-covered swamps and mysterious acacia forests to an azure lake and vast dusty plains, are dream backdrops for wildlife photography.

-By late morning, we observed a number of herds, some of which crossed in front of our vehicle (See image at top of post).
+By late morning, we observed several herds, some of which crossed in front of our vehicle (See image at top of post).
 Large matriarchs, tiny babies, cheeky young bulls, tween cows.
 I guestimate 150 in total.
 It was spectacular.